Fenou97/Income-Prediction/README.md

 ```
 ![Variance Indicator factor](https://github.com/user-attachments/assets/55423de8-5408-4bd7-abd9-a52c67e4dc0d)

-We have typically removed features with high VIF (Variance Inflation Factor), as these indicate multicollinearity.
+**We have typically removed features with high VIF (Variance Inflation Factor), as these indicate multicollinearity.
 A common threshold to flag high multicollinearity is a VIF greater than 5 or 10.
 PercentSalaryHike: VIF = 7.25 (indicates potential multicollinearity), TotalWorkingYears: VIF = 4.82 (moderate, but could be considered for further inspection), YearsAtCompany: VIF = 4.48 (moderate), YearsInCurrentRole: VIF = 2.68 (moderate, but not concerning), YearsWithCurrManager: VIF = 2.77 (moderate), DiffFromSalary: VIF = 12.49 (high and suggests significant multicollinearity), CurrentSalary: VIF = 9.62 (high and suggests significant multicollinearity).
 By eliminating irrelevant features, the model is likely to become simpler and less prone to overfitting, improving generalization to unseen data.
-Fewer predictors can lead to better predictive performance.
+Fewer predictors can lead to better predictive performance**

 - ### 2nd Model with relevant features
 ```R